 Satellites, such as Sentinel-2, complement UAVs by offering broad spatial coverage and consistent temporal monitoring, facilitating the assessment of seasonal and inter-annual changes.
-This enables systematic analysis of long-term trends and spatial dynamics across expansive geographic areas.
+This enables systematic analysis of long-term trends and spatial dynamics across expansive geographic areas and quantifying large surfaces.
 While drones excel in localized, high-resolution observations, satellites provide scalable and cost-effective solutions for monitoring intertidal ecosystems at regional and global scales.
 This integration ensures that monitoring programs benefit from detailed localized insights while maintaining broader ecological context.

+The combination of these technologies allows to leverage their respective strengths.
+For instance, UAV-acquired habitat data significantly enhance and validate satellite-based classifications, as demonstrated in the Intertidal classifier of Emerged xxxx (ICE CREAMS) model (Davies et al., 2024a, 2024b), where UAV data were used to train and validate seagrass habitat classifications across Europe Figure 6.1 with xxx % of global accuracy.
+This hybrid methodology achieves a balance between local accuracy and scalability, reducing the costs associated with large-scale monitoring while preserving the depth of localized observations necessary for comprehensive assessments.